Recovering shared structure from multiple networks with unknown edge distributions: Methods and Theoretical Results

 where

 \end{lemma} Lemma~\ref{lem:mxspecbound} follows from a standard matrix Bernstein inequality \citep{Tropp2012}.
-Details are provided in Appendix~\ref{apx:subexpXhat}.
+Details are provided in Appendix~\ref{apx:subexpXtilde}.

 While bounds for recovering $X$ are also possible under the setting of Example~\ref{ex:subgamma}, in which $(\AA{s} - P)_{i,j}$ is $(\nu_{s,i,j},b_{s,i,j})$-sub-gamma for each $s \in [N], i,j \in [n]$, the bounds are comparatively complicated functions of these parameters.
-For simplicity, we state the following theorem for the case where the edges in the $s$-th network are independent $(\nu_s,b_s)$-sub-gamma random variables and include the more general case in Appendix~\ref{apx:subexpXhat}.
+For simplicity, we state the following theorem for the case where the edges in the $s$-th network are independent $(\nu_s,b_s)$-sub-gamma random variables.

-\begin{theorem} Under the setting of Lemma~\ref{lem:mxspecbound}, with the additional condition that $P = X X^T$ for some $X \in \R^{n \times d}$ and $(\nu_{s,i,j},b_{s,i,j}) = (\nu_s,b_s)$ for all $i,j \in [n]$, let $\Xtilde = \UAtilde \SAtilde^{1/2} = \ASE(\Atilde,d)$.
+\begin{theorem} Under the setting of Lemma~\ref{lem:mxspecbound}, with the additional condition that $P = X X^T$ for some $X \in \R^{n \times d}$ and $(\nu_{s,i,j},b_{s,i,j}) = (\nu_s,b_s)$ for all $i,j \in [n]$, let $\Xtilde = \ASE(\Atilde,d)$.
 Suppose that the weights $\{w_s\}_{s=1}^N$ and sub-gamma parameters $\{ (\nu_s,b_s) \}_{s=1}^N$ are such that

 Then with probability $1-Cn^{-2}$ there exists an orthogonal matrix $V \in \R^{d \times d}$ such that